-Patan is famous for its artisans producing excellent craftsmanship.
+Patan is famous for its artisans, who produce excellent craftsmanship.

-These days it's hard to tell where Kathmandu ends and Patan begins.
+These days, it's hard to tell where Kathmandu ends and Patan begins.
 As the population in the Kathmandu Valley has increased dramatically over the last 20 years, Kathmandu and Patan seem to have merged.
-Technically the divide between Kathmandu and Patan is the Bagmati River.
+Technically, the divide between Kathmandu and Patan is the Bagmati River.
 It's surprising just how many people overlook Patan and don't bother visiting.
-It's the second largest city in the valley, but doesn't seem to be quite as frenetic as Kathmandu.
+It's the second-largest city in the valley, but it doesn't seem to be quite as frenetic as Kathmandu.

-Patan's Durbar Square is without doubt amongst the finest display of Newari architecture in Nepal.
-It's a concentrated area (in theory pedestrianised too) and very easy to get around on foot.
-There are a mass of temples both pagoda and more typically Hindu style, pleasant cafes and several Buddhist monasteries to discover.
+Patan's Durbar Square is without doubt among the finest displays of Newari architecture in Nepal.
+It's a concentrated area (in theory, pedestrianised too), and it's very easy to get around on foot.
+There are a mass of temples both pagoda and more typically Hindu styles, pleasant cafes and several Buddhist monasteries to discover.

 Highly recommended is a visit to the Patan Museum.
 We think it is the best museum in Nepal and houses a wonderful collection of both Buddhist and Hindu art.

-In the northern part of Patan there are several bahals to be discovered and for which Patan is renowned.
-These are two-storey Newari Buddhist monasteries constructed around a courtyard.
-The most famous being the "Golden Temple", the Kwa Bahal.
+In the northern part of Patan, there are several bahals to be discovered, for which Patan is renowned.
+These are two-story Newari Buddhist monasteries constructed around a courtyard.
+The most famous is the "Golden Temple", the Kwa Bahal.

-Of the four stupa's to be found in Patan the Ashoka Stupa is the most impressive with mysterious painted eyes.
+Of the four stupa's to be found in Patan, the Ashoka Stupa is the most impressive, with mysteriously painted eyes.

-Not too far way is the Mahabuddha, the "Temple of the Thousand Buddhas", featuring terracotta Buddha depictions.
+Not too far away is the Mahabuddha, the "Temple of the Thousand Buddhas", featuring terracotta Buddha depictions.